braden-chamberlain/braden-chamberlain/README.md

 I'm currently working on learning as much as I can about machine learning and communicating the results of machine learning models.

-I plan to be the best data scientist I can be and am tenacious in becoming proficient with Python, SQL, Nueral Networks, and more.
+I plan to be the best data scientist I can be and am tenacious in becoming proficient with Python, SQL, Data Cleaning, Machine Learning, Neural Networks, and more.

 <h3 align="left">Connect with me:</h3>
 <p align="left">